Luisacef/Luisacef.github.io/_pages/about.md

 <img class="img-responsive" style="float: left; margin: 10px 20px 20px 10px;" src="/images/jm-shot.jpg" width="350">

-I am a Post-Doctoral Fellow at the Haas School of Business, UC Berkeley, under the supervision of Professor Ulrike Malmendier. **I will be on the Academic Job Market in Fall 2024**
+I am a Post-Doctoral Fellow at the Haas School of Business, UC Berkeley, working with Professor Ulrike Malmendier.
 I completed my Ph.D. in Economics at the University of California, Berkeley, in 2023.
 I work on behavioral and labor economics topics, mainly in low-income countries.

-If you'd like to contact me, you can email luisa.cefala[at]berkeley.edu.

 You can find my CV [here](../files/LC-CV_202405.pdf).

+**I will be on the Academic Job Market in Fall 2024** \

+You can contact me at luisa.cefala[at]berkeley.edu.